Prathamesh74/summarizer-ai/README.md

-this is a ai summarizer AI.
+this is a ai summarizer bot.